Alcibiades-Capital/valorem-website/site/_docs/2022-04-13-valorem-options-litepaper.md

 );
 ```

-This option key is used to determine if that type of option already exists
+This `uint160 optionKey` is used to determine if that type of option already
-and, if it doesn't, create it.
+exists and, if it doesn't, create it.

-#### Token Address Space
+#### Token address space

 The ERC-1155 standard has a 256-bit address space for sub-tokens.
 Valorem uses
-the upper 160 bits for fungible option tokens, keyed on `uint160 optionKey`,
+the upper 160 bits for fungible option token types, keyed on
-and the lower 96 bits for claim NFTs, keyed on an auto-incrementing
+`uint160 optionKey`, and the lower 96 bits for non-fungible claim tokens
+within each option type, keyed on an auto-incrementing `uint96 claimKey`
-`uint96 claimKey` starting from one, and unique per option type.
-This results
-in a 256-bit token address space laid out as follows:
+starting from one.
+This results in a 256-bit token address space laid out as
+follows:

 ```
 MSb
 0000 0000   0000 0000   0000 0000   0000 0000 ┐
 0000 0000   0000 0000   0000 0000   0000 0000 │
-0000 0000   0000 0000   0000 0000   0000 0000 │ 160b option key
+0000 0000   0000 0000   0000 0000   0000 0000 │ 160b option key.
 0000 0000   0000 0000   0000 0000   0000 0000 │
 0000 0000   0000 0000   0000 0000   0000 0000 │
 0000 0000   0000 0000   0000 0000   0000 0000 ┘
 0000 0000   0000 0000   0000 0000   0000 0000 ┐
-0000 0000   0000 0000   0000 0000   0000 0000 │ 96b claim key
+0000 0000   0000 0000   0000 0000   0000 0000 │ 96b claim key.
 0000 0000   0000 0000   0000 0000   0000 0000 ┘
                                           LSb
 ```